Hot Chocolatev14

 GraphQL IDE: Executing a query

-You can also view and browse the schema from within Banana Cake Pop.
+You can also view and browse the schema from within Nitro.
 Click on the Schema Reference tab next to Operation in order to browse the schema.
 There's also a Schema Definition tab, pictured below, which shows the schema using the raw SDL (Schema Definition Language).

 GraphQL IDE: Schema

-Congratulations, you've built your first Hot Chocolate GraphQL server and sent a query using the Banana Cake Pop GraphQL IDE. ๐ŸŽ‰๐Ÿš€
+Congratulations, you've built your first Hot Chocolate GraphQL server and sent a query using the Nitro GraphQL IDE. ๐ŸŽ‰๐Ÿš€

 Additional resources